congnghia0609/ntc_dcrypto/README.md

 # ntc_dcrypto
-ntc_dcrypto is module python cryptography.
+ntc_dcrypto is module dart cryptography.

 ## Use this package as a library
 Add this to your package's pubspec.yaml file: